Adonis Gay Holiday

 Day 8 - Past the Gold Fields and into Queenstown

-New Zealand gay tour - QueenstownOur guide will inspire us with views and stories as we drive inland, passing several of the areas where gold was discovered in the 1860s.
-We then follow one of several glacial rivers that irrigate this eastern side of the South Island, including areas with excellent vineyards.
-At this point, it may be little surprise that we may stop to enjoy one of the vineyards before continuing to Queenstown, perhaps with a few other stops of interest along the way.
+New Zealand gay tour - QueenstownOur guide will inspire us with views and stories as we drive downriver from Wanaka, passing several of the areas where gold was discovered in the 1860s.
+We then follow one of several glacial rivers to an area that is home to large orchards and excellent vineyards.

 Queenstown is an alpine city known for its ideal location on glacial Lake Wakatipu, and the towering peaks around it, including the Remarkable Range, which truly lives up to its name.
 And for its numerous cafes, restaurants, bars, galleries, shops, and all things outdoor extreme, from bungy jumping to river surfing through class IV rapids with a helmet and a kickboard (see our active NZ trip, Wild Kiwi, for those type of adventures!).
 We will have three nights here.